dingma129/dingma129.github.io/_posts/2012-09-12-first-post.md

 ## Visualization

 ### Stations at the end of 2017
-Here is an [interactive map](https://dingma129.github.io/assets/active_image/divvy/station_distribution.html) for station distribution.
+Here is an [<span style="color:blue">interactive map</span>](https://dingma129.github.io/assets/active_image/divvy/station_distribution.html) for station distribution.
 We can see that most of the stations are located in the downtown area.

 ### By Year
 Annual total trip counts were growing from 2014 to 2017.
 However, the average trip duration did not change at all.